detox benefits

 4. Herbal Tea Cleanse

 If you prefer something gentler, consider an herbal tea cleanse.
-There are many detox teas on the market that help support liver function, improve blood circulation, and reduce inflammation.
+Many detox teas are on the market that help support liver function, improve blood circulation, and reduce inflammation.
 For 7-14 days, you can sip on herbal teas like dandelion root, milk thistle, or ginger tea.

-Bonus Health Tip: Make sure to choose teas with detoxifying properties and avoid those with artificial additives.
+Bonus Health Tip: Choose teas with detoxifying properties and avoid those with artificial additives.

 5. Light Eating

 While juice and water cleanses are effective, you don’t have to go extreme.
-Eating light meals with whole foods—think fruits, vegetables, nuts, and seeds—can be a powerful way to detox without feeling deprived.
+Light meals with whole foods, such as fruits, vegetables, nuts, and seeds, can be a powerful way to detox without feeling deprived.
 Focus on eating foods that are easy to digest and nourishing for your body.

-Bonus Health Tip: Prepare meals ahead of time so you don’t have to scramble when hunger hits.
+Bonus Health Tip: Prepare meals beforehand so you don’t have to scramble when hunger hits.
 Smoothies, soups, and salads are great options!

 Person meditating on a yoga mat during a detox cleanse, with candles and essential oils nearby.